matrix-org/matrix-spec-proposals/proposals/4146-Shared-Message-Drafts.md

 }
 ```

-The format of the event should be somewhat compatible with clients that do not implement the MSC, so that in those clients the draft gets displayed as a message that the user could still manually copy or edit to also edit the draft.
-Theoretically there could be an extra field, say `m.draft_full_event` that contains a full event with intentional mentions, media and more, but this is an idea that I am still exploring.

-When a user is in multiple `m.drafts` rooms, the client should take whatever draft is chronologically the newest for a given room from any `m.drafts` room, unless there is two or more drafts with the same timestamp.
-When there is two or more drafts with the same timestamp, the client should give the user the option of which draft to keep, redacting the other drafts in whatever room the drafts are in.

-The Client should also only import it's own events when checking `m.drafts` rooms, unless explicitly requested otherwise by the user.

 ## Potential issues

+*Not all proposals are perfect.
+Sometimes there's a known disadvantage to
+implementing the proposal, and they should be documented here.
+There should be
+some explanation for why the disadvantage is acceptable, however - just like in
+this example.*

-There are some issues with this approach, notably I thought of:
+There are some issues with both approaches, notably I thought of:

-- If the room is encrypted to allow privacy for these drafts, then the drafts would be unavailable to a client that has just authenticated but has not been verified yet, and as such cannot get the keys for the messages in the room and decrypt any of the drafts.
+- If the room is encrypted to allow privacy for these drafts, then the drafts
+would be unavailable to a client that has just authenticated but has not been
+verified yet, and as such cannot get the keys for the messages in the room and
+decrypt any of the drafts.
-- Clients that do not support this MSC might display the drafts room normally, allowing the user to send arbitrary messages into the room, which might become messy.
+- Clients that do not support this MSC might display
+the drafts room normally, allowing the user to send arbitrary messages into the
+room, which might become messy.
-- If a client removes the `m.draft_in` as part of an edit the draft would no longer be associated with a room, causing confusion on the users' end as to where their draft went.
+- If a client removes the `m.draft_in` as part
+of an edit the draft would no longer be associated with a room, causing
+confusion on the users' end as to where their draft went.

 ## Alternatives

-An alternative way to implement this would be to instead add this data to account data, adding a field similar to what Element does with `io.element.recent_emoji`
+An alternative way to implement this would be to instead add this data to
+account data, adding a field similar to what Element does with
+`io.element.recent_emoji`

-The field could be named something like `m.room_drafts` or `m.drafts` (just like the room type from idea #1) and could contain something like this:
+The field could be named something like `m.room_drafts` or `m.drafts` (just like
+the room type from idea #1) and could contain something like this:

 ```json
 {